amanda-goodsell/amanda-goodsell/README.md

 ## Hi there 👋

-Cytometry in R (taking course July 2026)
+Cytometry in R (taking course July 2026)<br>
-Location: San Francisco East Bay Area
+Location: San Francisco East Bay Area<br>
-Favorite Fluor: BB700
+Favorite Fluor: BB700<br>
-Previous coding: Biostatistics, UCSD Extended Studies - some work in R Why taking the course: Want to be able to analyze flow data in R.
+Previous coding: Biostatistics, UCSD Extended Studies - some work in R<br>
+Why taking the course: Want to be able to analyze flow data in R.